The Evolution of Typing Technology: What's Next for The Future

 Beginning of Touch Typing

-There is a raised bar on each of the home keys for the index fingers that assists the typist to maintain and recover its original position without having to look at the keyboard.
+There is a raised bar on each of the home keys for the index fingers that assists the typist in maintaining and recovering its original position without having to look at the keyboard.
 The most commonly used keys or keys used in succession are placed wide apart on a QWERTY keyboard to promote the use of both hands and increase the typing speed.
 That is precisely what the touch-typing technique helps you to master.

 The very first keyboards were the typewriter keyboards.
 Mechanical keyboards were then introduced in the 1970s.
 These became famous for their tactile feedback and durability.
 Physical switches were used under each key that registered keystrokes with a click.
 These were quite popular among writers as they provided a comfortable typing experience.